xtuml/mc/doc/notes/8019_masl/8019_masl_dnt.md

 8. Unit Test
 ------------
-**[the below was copied from the ant; make it a real test spec]**
-7.1 Round Trip
+8.1 SAC Round Trip
-7.1.1 Import an existing MASL model.
+8.1.1 Convert and import SAC.
+8.1.2 See it in BridgePoint as a component model.
+Observe no shared types.
+Observe types, functions, ports and classes to match those of the MASL model.
-7.1.2 Export the model.
+8.1.3 Export the model.
-7.1.3 Compare the exported model with the imported model.
+8.1.4 Compare the exported SAC model with the imported model.
 They should be equivalent.
+8.2 MASL-idiom GPS Watch Round Trip
+8.2.1 Open MASL-idiom GPS Watch.
+8.2.2 Observe it.
+8.2.3 Export it.
+8.2.4 Convert and import the exported MASL.
+8.2.5 Observe the newly imported GPS Watch and see the functional equivalent.

 End
 ---